hagrin/sports/links/sportscards-memorabilia.md

 SGC - https://www.gosgc.com/ - acquired by Collectors / PSA in Feb 2024<br />
 - Population Report - https://www.gosgc.com/pop-report<br />

+Additional grading companies that I find interesting, but do not have the resale value of the ones above -<br />

+HGA - https://hybridgrading.com/ - Note - as of 2024 July 15, HGA not accepting new orders and it's been like this for several months now.<br />

 ## Price History